jorgeMorfinezM/basic_store_api_rest/README.md

 ### What is this application for? ###

 * Management of Cargamos E-Commerce data on a database.
-  Search, Create, Update and Delete stock and stores data on database.
+  Search, Create, Update and Delete product stock and stores data on database.
 * Version: v.1.1.A18.5
 * [API Microservice Documentation](https://cargamos-api-test.herokuapp.com/)